FluegelsApps/iot-utilities/README.md

 ---

 **This app has been started as part of a student internship and is developed, published and supported as a leisure activity in collaboration with an Aruba employee.
-This app is not an official product of Aruba, a Hewlett Packard Enterprise (HPE) Company.**
+This app is not an official product of Aruba, a Hewlett Packard Enterprise (HPE) company.**

 ---